Millions endure record cold without power; at least 20 dead

 Texas officials said more than 400,000 doses due now will not arrive until at least Wednesday because of the storm.

-The tornado that hit North Carolina's Brunswick County was an EF3 with winds estimated at 160 mph (257 kph), the weather service said on Twitter.
+The tornado that hit North Carolina’s Brunswick County was an EF3 with winds estimated at 160 mph, the weather service said on Twitter.

 Three people died and 10 were injured when the tornado tore through a golf course community and another rural area just before midnight Monday, destroying dozens of homes.